 Set Current Location

 With the mighty snow-capped Watzmann forming its backdrop, Berchtesgadener Land is a beautiful canvas awash in myriad colors of nature.
 It is essentially characterized by verdant hilly regions, glassy lakes, and medieval houses exuding an old world charm.
 It comprises three towns, namely Bad Reichenhall, Freilassing and Laufen and several smaller municipalities.
-Attractions like Berchtesgaden National Park and Königssee beckon tourists from far and wide and this quaint mountainous district is also a popular holiday destination of Germans.
+Attractions like Berchtesgaden National Park and Königssee beckon tourists from far and wide.
+This quaint mountainous district is also a popular holiday destination for the locals.

-The beautiful pilgrimage St. Bartholomew's Church was built in 1697.
-It features a striking red-domed roof with two onion domes that can be spotted from a distance.
-Inside, the church displays amazing stucco work designed by renowned Salzburg artist- Joseph Schmidt.
-The church is set amidst picturesque mountains and close to the Lake Königssee.
-An annual St. Bartholomew's pilgrimage, starting from Maria Alm, Austria, takes place here on the following Saturday of August 24.
+A beautiful pilgrimage church, St. Bartholomew's was built in 1697, and features a striking red-domed roof with two onion domes that can be spotted from a distance.
+The interior of the church displays stunning stucco work attributed to renowned Salzburg artist Joseph Schmidt, and the church's spellbinding architecture and surrounds draw numerous visitors to its steps.
+A pilgrimage to the church takes place every year.

 In the town of Ramsau bei Berchtesgaden, the Wimbachklamm gorge is one of the most prominent attractions.
 Comprised mainly of limestone and featuring stunning waterfalls, the area is accessible by piers created in the 19th century, allowing visitors to embark on a short trek across the platform to admire the landscape's beauty.